Glendale Heights Dethatching Lawn Services

 Understanding Thatch Buildup in Glendale Heights’s Heavy Clay Soils

-Glendale Heights is characterized by heavy clay soils, predominantly Drummer silty clay loam, as identified by the USDA Web Soil Survey.
-These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and possess an alkaline pH (7.0-8.5).
-Such conditions create anaerobic environments that slow microbial activity and organic matter decomposition, leading to rapid thatch accumulation—especially under Kentucky bluegrass, the dominant turf species in the area.
-Humid Illinois summers promote vigorous grass growth, while spring waterlogging and freeze-thaw cycles further stress lawns and impede thatch breakdown.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound: poor drainage is exacerbated, air movement to roots is restricted, and fungal diseases (like summer patch or necrotic ring spot) become more prevalent.
-Key indicators that dethatching is needed include:
+Glendale Heights is situated in DuPage County, where the predominant soil series is Drummer silty clay loam, as identified by the USDA Web Soil Survey.
+These heavy clay soils are poorly drained, with a high water table in spring and an alkaline pH (7.0-8.5), creating anaerobic conditions that slow microbial decomposition of organic matter.
+This means thatch—an intermingled layer of dead and living grass stems, roots, and debris—accumulates more rapidly than in well-drained soils.
+Illinois’s humid summers promote vigorous Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further limit decomposition.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound: poor drainage is exacerbated, air movement to roots is restricted, and fungal diseases become more prevalent.
+Visual indicators that dethatching is needed include:

 - Matted, spongy grass surface